-It is much more important to evaluate a developer’s portfolio based on how the site was constructed and the functionality it has.
+When you are trying to figure out how to hire a web designer, it is much more important to evaluate a developer’s portfolio based on how the site was constructed and the functionality it has.
 Again, as with design, there are shortcuts that you can take here, but they are far less common and making highly functional sites on a robust platform at least points to a developer with some skill.

 Web Design Platforms Used

 One key question you should ask every potential developer is what platform they build websites on?
 The answer to this question will range far and wide, but here are a few things you may hear and some information about them.

 This is probably the most common answer you will hear.
 This is a robust platform that has come a long way from its early days.
 It is estimated that WordPress powers approximately 30% of the Internet.
 There is a large community of developers and you can get a lot of functionality and a beautiful site using WordPress.
 It is easy to use and is probably the go-to platform for many freelancers and even agencies.
 There is a lot to like in WordPress.

 The downside to WordPress is it easy to use by new and inexperienced developers because it can often be used to create quick sites with no coding and minimal technical skills.
 This is a danger because very experienced developers also use this platform and the difference between the two is again knowledge and skills and what they can do with WordPress.
 Even though two developers may use the exact same platform what you get from each and your long-term success with that platform will very much depend on how it is utilized and the skills of the developer.